nishanadhikari1/DBMS_Project_IMS/README.md

    npm install
    ```
 3. **Environment Variables:**
-   Create a `.env` file in the root directory (or use the one provided) with the following:
+   Create a `.env` file in the root directory with the following:
    ```env
    VITE_SUPABASE_URL=your_supabase_url
    VITE_SUPABASE_ANON_KEY=your_supabase_anon_key